fabioalmeida100/grunt-critical-assets-html/README.md

 `ignoreImg:` default "false" try insert inline image in base64 in the HTML, if "true" will be ignore the images.

-`minifyCSS:` default "false", if "true" will do a minify in your CSS.
+`minifyCSS:` default "false", if "true" will be minified the CSS.

+`minifyJs:` default "false", if "true" will be minified the JavaScript.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).